-Article 4 of the Basic Regulation requires the Agency to take the responsibility for the design approval of products, parts and appliances designed, manufactured or used by persons/organisations under the regulatory oversight of the 28 EU Member States, Norway, Iceland, Liechtenstein or Switzerland, except for those excluded by its Annex II or by its Article 1.2. (products engaged in military, customs, police or similar services).
+Article 2 of the Basic Regulation requires the Agency to take the responsibility for the design approval of products, parts and appliances designed, manufactured or used by persons/organisations under the regulatory oversight of the EU Member States, Norway, Iceland, Liechtenstein or Switzerland, except for those excluded by its Annex I.

 As a consequence, the Agency's responsibilities for design related activities (Type-certificates, supplemental type-certificates, approval of changes and repair design, and other post type-certification activities, including airworthiness directives) include now the following:

 - Products with type-certificates issued by EASA as of 28 September 2003 in accordance with Commission Regulation (EU) No 748/2012.

 - Products with type-certificates issued by the EU Member States which are deemed to have been issued in accordance with Commission Regulation (EU) No 748/2012.